andepraveenofficial/TargetInterview/03 Theory/01 Client/04 Javascript/Javascript.md

 ##### Local Variable
-If a variable is created inside a block, that type of variable is called Local Variable.
+If a variable is created inside function, that type of variable is called Local Variable.

 * __Example__ :
 If a variable is declared inside a function, When a function is called, its local variables are created, and when the function finishes it's executing, automatically those local variables are destroyed.

-Local variables are useful for temporary data storage within Block that should not interfere with other parts of the program.
-The Local Variable memory is created in the the Local Scope. we can access these Local Variables only within that particular block of code.
+Local variables are useful for temporary data storage within a Block, and they should not interfere with other parts of the program.
+The Local Variable memory is created in the the Local Scope.
+we can access these Local Variables only within that particular block of code.

 ##### Global Variable